ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/full-page-html.md

 {@snippet features/general-html-support-source}

-By default, the editor filters out or replaces certain HTML tags.
-You can change the behavior using the Full Page HTML feature.
-It keeps the whole HTML page in the editor data.
-Unlike {@link features/general-html-support GHS}, which focuses on tags inside the content, this feature keeps the markup that's usually not visible to the user, like the wrapping `html` tag.
+The Full Page HTML feature allows you to preserve the whole HTML page in the editor data.
+With this plugin, you can enable certain HTML tags in your editor.
+But, unlike GHS, which focuses on tags inside the content, this feature keeps the markup that's usually not visible to the user, like the wrapping `<html></html>` tag.

 ## Demo